Request Service Request Estimate

 Typical Lifespan of Garage Door Springs

-You can determine how much life your springs have left by the number of cycles they perform.
+You can determine how much life your springs have left by how many cycles they perform.
 Garage door springs typically last between 10,000 and 20,000 cycles

 On average, most springs last between 3 and 5 years.
 However, if you only use your garage twice a day — when you’re leaving and coming home — your springs will probably last longer.
 If you have multiple cars in your garage coming and going throughout the day, you may need to replace your springs sooner.

 If you think one of your garage door springs is broken, you should replace it as soon as possible.
 As mentioned above, operating on one spring can be extremely dangerous.
-You should hire a professional to replace the spring, as you are working with a part that is responsible for holding potentially hundreds of pounds in place, and this could present a safety issue to the untrained.
+You should hire a professional to replace the spring, as you are working with a part responsible for potentially holding hundreds of pounds in place, and this could present a safety issue to the untrained.
 Installing the wrong spring can also be very dangerous.
-Most important of all, DO NOT OPERATE YOUR GARAGE DOOR WITH A BROKEN SPRING.
+Most importantly, do not operate your garage door with a broken spring.

-If you’re located in the Portland, Oregon, metro area or in or around Vancouver, WA, our experts at Best Overhead Door will be happy to come by and replace broken springs.
-Just give us a call at (503) 620-1205 or contact us online to request service today.
+If you’re in the Portland, Oregon, metro area or in or around Vancouver, WA, our experts at Best Overhead Door will be happy to come by and replace broken springs.
+Call at (503) 620-1205 or contact us online today to request service.

 Related Posts